0cjs/sedoc/app/RevEng/ghidra.md

 tools that are visible on the desktop.
 (Other non-visible tools may also still be running.)

-### Project Repsitory
+### Project Repository

 - Provides versioning of project files, but only those explicitly added to version control.
 (File not added are considered "private.")
-- Server not needed; works with plain file verison as well.
+- Server not needed; works with plain file version as well.
 (But only server can merge.)
 - Files to be changed must be checked out out and in.
 Exclusive check-out (preventing other users from checking out) is required for changing a